rcos/rcos-handbook/docs/membership/join_rcos.md

 ## Discord

 [Discord](https://rcos-discord.herokuapp.com/) is the primary communication platform for RCOS.
 We created a tool to link your RPI identity to your Discord account (only for our server of course!) and create categories and channels for small groups and projects each semester.
-Here you'll be able to reach out to faculty, Coordinators, Mentors, and your fellow members!
+Here you'll be able to reach out to Faculty Advisors, Coordinators, Mentors, and your fellow members!

 <!-- ## Finding a project